- The Making A Connection Program (MAC)

 RHTP is a program created by state law and provides assistance and services to victims of human trafficking who are confirmed by the New York State referral process by NYS OTDA and DCJS, with a focus on those who would otherwise have no access to needed services.
-Services to confirmed victims that are available through RHTP providers.
-These include health screening, health care and follow-up medical assistance, job training, job placement, and basic food, clothing and shelter.
+Services to confirmed victims that are available through RHTP providers include health screening, health care and follow-up medical assistance, job training, job placement, and basic food, clothing and shelter.

-NYS confirmed victims who are U.S. citizens and/or children are assisted with accessing public assistance benefits after confirmation.
-Those victims who go on to be certified through the federal certification process may be eligible for additional benefits.
+NYS confirmed victims who are children or who are otherwise eligible to receive public benefits are assisted with accessing these benefits after confirmation.
+Those NYS confirmed victims who are also certified through a separate federal certification process may be eligible for additional benefits.
 The State law was amended in August 2018 to expand the eligible populations and available services for the RHTP.

 - Services to Older Refugees Program (SORP)

 - Unaccompanied Refugee Minors Program (URM)

 The U.S. Department of State identifies refugee children overseas who are eligible for resettlement in the U.S., but do not have a parent or guardian.
-Upon arrival in the United States, these refugee children are placed into the URM program and they receive refugee foster care and other services and benefits.
-Minor foreign-born trafficking victims identified here in the United States are also accepted into the program, as are Unaccompanied Alien Children who have adjusted to an asylee or special immigrant juvenile status.
-In New York State, URM program providers are located in Onondaga County and Monroe County.
-The two local departments of social services in turn contract for specialized services within their existing foster care system.
+Upon arrival in the U.S., these refugee children are placed into the URM program and they receive refugee foster care and other services and benefits.
+Minor foreign-born trafficking victims identified here in the U.S. may also be accepted into the program, as may Unaccompanied Alien Children who have adjusted to an asylee or special immigrant juvenile status.
+In New York State, URM Program providers are districts located in Onondaga County and Monroe County.
+Each of the social service districts in these two counties contracts for specialized services within their existing foster care system.
 These refugee children remain in the custody of the county within which they reside until they age out of the program.